Czatar/My-Crackmes.one-solutions/README.md

 This repository is organized by separating each challenge into their respective folders.
 Each folder is also categorized by the website's difficulty rating.
 Typically, each folder will have:
-1. A makefile to compile and run my solution (compatible with Windows, Mac and Linux given that you have cmake / gnu installed).
+1. A Makefile to compile and run my solution (compatible with Windows, Mac and Linux given that you have CMake / GNU installed).
 2. The source code file to my solution along with a written explanation as to how I cracked the challenge.
 3. The .exe file of the original challenge that I used to crack, for convenience.